tedsamu/ros2-aliases/README.md

 # ROS2 Aliases

-A collection of useful aliases and shortcuts for ROS2 development workflows.
+A collection of handy aliases and shortcuts for ROS 2 development workflows.
+These commands make it easy to build, test, and monitor ROS 2 packages using short, easy-to-remember commands.
+Additionally, all commands can be executed from any location — you don’t need to be inside the ROS 2 workspace to build.

 ## Quick Install